-Students are

-automatically

-enrolled into the

-RAVE emergency

-notification system.
-If

-however during a

-scheduled and

-advertised test of the

-system a student

-discovers they did

-not receive the

-message, students

-should update their

-contact information through the Student Portal at https://myportal.gcu.edu/ or by contacting their Student Services Advisor.
+Students should be automatically enrolled into the system.
+If however during a scheduled and advertised test of the system a student discovers they did not receive the message, students can update their contact information through the Student Portal at myportal.gcu.edu or by contacting their Student Services Advisor.